Are you looking for the best signup form examples online that you can use for inspiration?

 - Gamified wheel

-Shotkit is a photography platform that started creating discounts and newsletter signup forms for their site.
-This signup form was the second part of a Yes/No campaign:
+Shotkit is a photography platform that started creating discounts and newsletter signup forms for its website.
+This newsletter signup example was the second part of a Yes/No campaign:

-The messaging worked well with the target audience, and it converted at a rate of 5.77%.
+The messaging worked well with the target audience, converting at a rate of 5.77%.

-Check out this article to learn more about how Shotkit used signup forms like these to generate over 40+ new leads per day.
+Check out this article to learn more about how Shotkit used signup form examples like these to generate over 40+ new leads per day.

 Shockbyte is another company that had great results with a lightbox popup signup form: